insidewarehouse/maproxy/README.md

 ## Usage

 This is not documentation of how it works.
-This is the idea of how you should be using it in the future:
+This is the idea of how it might work in the future:

 ```js
 var Maproxy = require("maproxy");